Originally Posted: Oct 4, 2018

 Of course, there may be questions that come up after your visit.
 The best thing to do is make sure you get your admission counselor’s business card or the admission team’s contact information.
 Some students who guide tours or information sessions may even be willing to give you their contact information.
 If you can’t attend a tour or info session, most universities’ admission teams will answer any questions prospective students have if you email them about your situation.

-Find more college visit tips in our Campus Visits section.
+Find more college visit tips in our Campus Visits section to help you plan and prepare for your trip.